syncfusion-content/wpf-docs/wpf/Scheduler/appointment-editing.md

 ---

 # Editing
-This section gives you editing details of scheduler appointments and also explained about the appointment resizing and drag drop operations.
+This section gives you how to handle editing for scheduler appointments and also explained about the appointment resizing and drag drop operations.

 ## Editing Appointment
 Scheduler supports to edit the appointment by using 'Appointment Editor' UI window.
 User can use this window by double click over the appointment or right click over the appointment and select the edit option from the `ContextMenu`.